 Terraform Cloud referenced your workspace's variables and variable sets to authenticate with the AWS provider and configure your EC2 instance's name and instance type.

 Terraform will not modify your infrastructure until you confirm and apply the plan.
 This checkpoint gives you and your team an opportunity to review the planned changes before they happen.
 For the CLI-driven workflow, you can approve the run either in the UI, or in your Terminal.

 Once the plan is complete, click the Confirm & Apply button, followed by the Confirm Plan button to apply the change.

 After a few minutes, your apply should complete.
 Terraform Cloud will display a confirmation.

-Tip: The EC2 instance that you have provisioned will remain active until it is deleted.
+Tip: The EC2 instance that you have provisioned will remain active until you destroy it.
 You will do this in the clean-up tutorial.

-In this tutorial, you configured your workspace with environment and Terraform variables, and created a EC2 instance using Terraform Cloud.
+In this tutorial, you configured your workspace with workspace-specific Terraform variables, and created an EC2 instance using Terraform Cloud.
 Read more about variables in Terraform Cloud in the documentation.

 Now you are ready to modify your EC2 instance by updating your Terraform variables and changing your configuration files.